-From the second vertebra (spinal bone) at the top of your neck (cervical) to the lowest lumbar vertebra in your lower back, you have intervertebral discs that connect these bones and act as shock absorbers.
+From the top of your neck to the lowest vertebra in your back, you have intervertebral discs that connect these bones and act as shock absorbers.
 These discs allow for mobility in your neck and back, absorb impact great and small, and create spaces for nerves that control every system in the body to exit the spine.
 Suffice it to say, these discs are very important structures.

 Symptoms from disc herniations can range from neck or back pain, to pain, numbness, and/or tingling down the arm or leg.
 Depending on the severity of herniation, you may also begin experiencing weakness in the arm or leg, or worse.
 Do not ignore the symptoms, or the damage to the nerves may become permanent.

 If a disc herniation is causing you pain, medication to reduce inflammation, swelling, and muscle spasm can give you relief.
 However, it is important to deal with the mechanics of the issue.
-I utilize a technique of physical therapy that has proven highly effective at reducing the effects of disc herniation.
+At Bay Injury, we utilize a technique of physical therapy that has proven highly effective at reducing the effects of disc herniation.
 Please feel free to find out more about McKenzie Method Mechanical Diagnosis and Treatment (MDT).
-It is a safe and effective treatment for neck pain, back pain, and disc herniations.
-I couple this with forms of massage, chiropractic treatment, as well as core strengthening.
-I have found this treatment to be very effective in the treatment of disc herniations.
-I would highly recommend you give it a try prior to turning to injections, pain management, or surgery for relief.
+We couple this with forms of massage, chiropractic treatment, as well as core strengthening.
+We would highly recommend you give it a try prior to turning to injections, pain management, or surgery for relief.